Bike sharing is an innovative approach to urban mobility, combining the convenience

 and flexibility of a private vehicle with the accessibility and reliability of mass transit.

-Our sister company, Alta Bicycle Share, Inc., is the developer/operator of bike sharing programs in Washington, D.C., Boston, New York City, Chattanooga, and Melbourne, Australia.
+Our sister company, Alta Bicycle Share, Inc., is the developer/operator of bike sharing programs in Washington, D.C., Boston, New York City, Chicago, Chattanooga, and Melbourne, Australia.
 Alta Planning + Design has provided expertise to numerous other cities considering or about to implement bike share systems.
 This unique experience provides us with deep insight into the details and workings of successful bike share systems.

 Alta is skilled in all facets of bicycle share program development, including feasibility assessment, demand modeling, business plan development, and station location design, planning, and permitting.
 We have practical development and operational experience.
 We understand the practical elements of successful bike share design – programmatically, economically, and operationally.
 The results are fully informed, fact-based recommendations based on the unique characteristics of your defined bike share project.